Particle-hole origin of thermal beating in dipole-compression modes of a 1D Bose gas

-We therefore conclude that the anomaly temperature $T_A$ defines a new energy scale governing the HD-CL transition.
-Since $T_A$ depends on $\gamma_0$ \cite{DeRosi2022}, the single universal condition $T < T_A \left(\gamma_0\right)$ is sufficient to determine the phononic HD regime for any interaction strength.
-This contrasts with the corresponding two independent conditions in $\gamma_0$ and $T$ of Ref. \cite{Hu2014}.
-Physically, the relevance of the anomaly mechanism for the validity of the HD regime is confirmed by the breakdown of the effective low-temperature quasiparticle picture at $T \approx T_A$, as evidenced by the DSF \cite{DeRosi2022}.
-Notably, a similar trend is observed in systems of higher spatial dimensionality undergoing superfluid or BEC phase transitions: when crossing the critical temperature $T_c$, the DSF reveals a transition from well-defined collective quasiparticle excitations at $T < T_c$ to a broad thermal response for $T > T_c$.
+We therefore conclude that the anomaly temperature $T_A$ defines a new energy scale governing the hydrodynamic-to-collisionless crossover.~Since $T_A$ depends on $\gamma_0$ \cite{DeRosi2022}, the single universal condition $T < T_A \left(\gamma_0\right)$ is sufficient to determine the phononic hydrodynamic regime for any interaction strength.~This contrasts with the corresponding two independent conditions in $\gamma_0$ and $T$ of Ref. \cite{Hu2014}.~Physically, the relevance of the anomaly mechanism for the validity of the hydrodynamic regime is confirmed by the breakdown of the effective low-temperature quasiparticle picture at $T \approx T_A$, as evidenced by the DSF \cite{DeRosi2022}.~Notably, a similar trend is observed in systems of higher spatial dimensionality undergoing superfluid or BEC phase transitions:~when crossing the critical temperature $T_c$, the DSF reveals a transition from well-defined collective quasiparticle excitations at $T < T_c$ to a broad thermal response for $T > T_c$.

-Next, the CHDVA findings from Ref.~\cite{Hu2014} disagree with our GHD results.
-Qualitatively, CHDVA predicts a single frequency across all regimes, whereas GHD reveals a beating pattern involving two distinct frequencies, whose excitation strengths $K_{1,2}$ vary with $\gamma_0$.
-Quantitatively, at $\gamma_0 \!\gg \!\gamma_0^A$ ($T \gg T_A$), the CHDVA frequency asymptotically approaches the value $\sqrt{7}\omega_x$, corresponding to the prediction for the high-temperature collisional HD regime in Table \ref{Tab:DC freq}.
-However, our GHD results show that $\omega_2$ transitions from $\sqrt{6}\omega_x$ through $\sqrt{7}\omega_x$ at intermediate $\gamma_0$---without saturating there---and continues to increase until it reaches the CL limit $3\omega_x$ at very large $\gamma_0$.
-These observations confirm: (i) the absence of the high-$T$ collisional HD regime in a 1D Bose gas, in contrast with previous theoretical predictions \cite{Hu2014, DeRosi2015, DeRosi2016}; and (ii) the failure of classical hydrodynamic approaches---including CHDVA---to capture the CL behavior, which instead requires the GHD framework.
+Next, the findings of the CHD variational ansatz from Ref.~\cite{Hu2014} disagree with our GHD results.~Qualitatively, such a CHD method predicts a single frequency across all regimes, whereas GHD reveals a beating pattern involving two distinct frequencies, $\omega_1$ and $\omega_2$ --corresponding to hole and particle spectral states, respectively-- whose excitation strengths $K_{1,2}$ vary with $\gamma_0$.
+Quantitatively, at $\gamma_0 \!\gg \!\gamma_0^A$ ($T \gg T_A$), the oscillation frequency of the CHD variational ansatz asymptotically approaches the value $\sqrt{7}\omega_x$, corresponding to the prediction for the high-temperature collisional hydrodynamic regime in Table \ref{Tab:DC freq}.
+However, our GHD results show that $\omega_2$ transitions from $\sqrt{6}\omega_x$ through $\sqrt{7}\omega_x$ at intermediate $\gamma_0$---without saturating there---and continues to increase until it reaches the collisionless limit $3\omega_x$ at very large $\gamma_0$.
+These observations confirm: (i) the absence of the high-$T$ collisional hydrodynamic regime, in contrast with previous theoretical predictions \cite{Hu2014, DeRosi2015, DeRosi2016}; and (ii) the failure of classical hydrodynamic approaches---including CHD variational ansatz---to capture the collisionless behavior, which instead requires other frameworks like the GHD.